analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

 #### Round a date timestamp to the nearest calendar day

--   like most coding problems there are multiple solution paths to same end result
+-   like most coding problems there are multiple solution paths to same end result here
 -   below solution path is a concise approach example

 ```